UofTChem-Teaching/testthatChem/README.md

-# The Guide for the package "testthat-chem"
+# The Guide for the package "testthatChem"
 R package to support automated testing in courses.

 ## Instruction for the package installation and loading

 	install.packages("devtools")
-	devtools::install_github("UofTChem-Teaching/testthat-chem")
+	devtools::install_github("UofTChem-Teaching/testthatChem")

 ## Instruction for running tests on .R /.Rmd